 32. What does increasing airway pressures indicate?

-The lung is becoming more difficult to ventilate.
+It indicates that the lung is becoming more difficult to ventilate.

 33. What are two reasons that airway pressure increases during mechanical ventilation?

-(1) Increasing airway resistance and (2) Decreasing lung compliance.
+(1) Increasing airway resistance and (2) Decreasing lung compliance

 34. What is the value for normal airway resistance?